gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

-# Tue., Sep.
-28: Research project proposal
+# Mon., Sep.
+23: Research project proposal

 ## Homework

 ### Homework Exercises:

 * Turn in a one-to-two page (double-spaced) proposal for your semester research project.